Safe deposit boxes

-There are different prices depending on the size of the Safe Deposit Box you choose:
+The prices differ depending on the size of the Safe Deposit Box you choose:

 All prices are inclusive of VAT.

-There is one simple, yearly fee for hiring a Safe Deposit Box.
-This cost depends on the size you choose.
+There is one simple, annual fee for hiring a Safe Deposit Box and this depends on the size you choose.

-There are only a few other instances where you may be charged additional costs.
+There are only a couple of other instances where you may be charged additional costs.
 For example, if we’re required to drill into the Safe Deposit Box lock, because you’ve lost the keys or you don’t return both keys to us at the end of the hire period.
-Have a look at our full Ts&Cs for more information.
+Read condition 8 of our full Ts&Cs for more information.

 If you misplace the keys to your Safe Deposit Box, we will need to drill into the box to unlock it and then replace it with a new lock and keys.
-You may be required to cover the costs involved in doing so.
+You might be required to cover the costs involved in this.
 A new set of keys can then be provided.
 Read condition 12 of our full Ts&Cs for more information.

-We don’t provide insurance cover for items stored within a Lloyds Bank Safe Deposit Box.
-Our boxes are not an alternative to insurance, so it’s important to consider whether you have adequate insurance before storing any valuables with us.
-You should consider getting items such as jewellery valued before you take out insurance to ensure you’re covered for their full replacement value.
+We don’t provide insurance cover for valuables stored within a Lloyds Bank Safe Deposit Box.
+Our boxes are not an alternative to insurance, so it’s important to consider whether you have adequate insurance before storing your possessions with us.
+You should consider getting your items valued before you take out insurance to ensure you’re covered for their full replacement value.

-Our Safe Deposit Boxes provide state-of-the-art security for your valuables; however, if the worst were to happen, then except in the limited circumstances set out in our Ts&Cs, items are stored at your sole risk.
+Except in the limited circumstances set out in condition 5 of our Ts&Cs, items are stored at your sole risk.

 If the Safe Deposit Box is held by a sole trader and they die, the person administering their estate will need to produce Grant of Representation before they’d be granted access to the items stored within your Safe Deposit Box.